PrairieLearn/PrairieLearn/docs/faq.md

 ./clientFilesQuestion/<your_file_here>
 ```

-The same pattern holds for referencing material in a `serverFilesQuestion`.
+The same pattern holds for referencing material in any subdirectory of the question directory.

 To learn more about where files are stored, please see
 [clientFiles and serverFiles](https://prairielearn.readthedocs.io/en/latest/clientServerFiles/).